-UK opposition Labour party urges PM May to changes her EU deal
+UK opposition Labour party urges PM May to change her EU deal

-LONDON (Reuters) - Britain’s opposition Labour Party, which is in talks with Prime Minister Theresa May in an effort to find a way out of the Brexit impasse, urged her on Friday to offer a real change to her EU withdrawal deal.
+LONDON (Reuters) - Britain’s opposition Labour Party, which is holding talks with Prime Minister Theresa May in an effort to find a way out of the Brexit impasse, urged her on Friday to offer a real change to her EU withdrawal deal.

 “We are disappointed that the government has not offered real change or compromise,” a party spokesperson said in a statement.